 Comfortable, stretchy clothing is ideal, for example, sweat pants or shorts and tank top or cotton t-shirt.

-Please bring along any X-rays, scans or test results that you might have.
+Please bring along any medical imaging (X-ray, CT, MRI) reports and other medical test results that you might have that are pertinent to your situation.
 An initial intake form will be emailed to you prior to your initial appointment for you to fill out ahead of time.